 On many occasions, whether as for an existing building or for a new construction, a feasibility study is required.
 During that stage, our engineers will analyze the existing installations in order to make sure that either electrically, mechanically or on the energy level, these installations are suitable for the project needs.
 We then establish a schedule describing the phases of the project and look with the customer which steps could be implemented in parallel and which steps have to be implemented in series.

 Commissioning is in fact a quality control to make sure that the system that is being installed works as intended.
 It is a phase that is most of the time overlooked and this often leeds to the system not working as efficiently as expected.
 Our engineers can make sure that the system is commissioned and that it is working properly.

-.Through the energy analytics we are able to understand better the building energy footprint.
-Among the different parameters that are analyzed are the cost per square foot, the energy intensity unit and the peek consumption.
+Energy analytics give a clear picture of the building energy footprint.
+We analyze the cost per square foot, the energy intensity unit and peek consumption.
 These factors are used to compare a building energy consumption with other buildings of the same type.
 It shows whether the building is below or way above the national average consumption for these types of buildings.
 An energy assessment is being done.
 We compile energy bills to see the variation of the energy consumption throughout the year and then provide solutions that are based on measured data to reduce energy consumption.
 Energy monitoring and management is a continuous process.
-We provide this service to help you reduce your operating cost by identifying and eliminating useless energy usage.
-Our energy consultants provide you insight in your building’s trend and analytics.